joshbegley/nyt-latest/README.md

 **The House Passed the Bill.
 Who Won?**\
-`Biden both won and lost the debt-ceiling negotiation.`\
+`President Biden both won and lost the debt-ceiling negotiation.`\
 https://nytimes.com/2023/06/01/briefing/debt-limit-deal.html?searchResultPosition=1

 **Why the G.O.P.
 Is So Focused on Trans Kids**\